SaiSampathKedari/Deep-Reinforcement-Learning/README.md

 ## Roadmap

-1. Natural Policy Gradient, TRPO, and PPO.
+1. Proximal Policy Optimization and continuous-action policies.
-2. Continuous-action policies and Gymnasium control benchmarks.
+2. Gymnasium control and MuJoCo benchmark studies.
 3. DQN and its principal extensions.
-4. DDPG, TD3, SAC, and MuJoCo studies.
+4. DDPG, TD3, and SAC.

 New algorithms will be accompanied by their mathematical development, implementation, correctness tests, and multi-seed experiments.